 - Check Browser Cache

-- Check authenticated and non authenticated users
+- Check authenticated and non-authenticated users

-- Check users having different privileges
+- Check users have different privileges

 - Check URL security

 Basic Test scenarios for SSO Login authentication:

 1. Valid users logged in to their own intranet application and access external host application